 All applications submitted to the PML Grant Program must be in accordance with the program objectives listed below.
 The appropriate PML Program Manager for each PML field of research that follows may be contacted for clarification of the program objectives.
-The contact person for the PML Grant Program is Patrick Hovis and he may be reached at (301)-975-4290 or by e-mail at patrick.hovis@nist.gov.
+The contact person for the PML Grant Program is Kum Ham and she may be reached at (301)-975-4203 or by e-mail at kum.ham@nist.gov.

 - a.
 PML Office.
-Financial support may be provided for conferences, workshops, or other technical research meetings that are relevant to the mission of PML.
+Financial support may be provided for students to attend education and outreach programs, conferences, workshops, or other technical research meetings that are relevant to the mission of the PML.
+Financial support may also be provided to organizations sponsoring conferences, workshops, education and outreach programs, or other technical events that are relevant to the mission of the PML.
+However, NIST cannot be an official sponsor or co-sponsor for any event funded through this program.
 Support is generally provided in increments of \$5,000 per award.
-The contact person for this office is Patrick Hovis and he may be reached at (301) 975-4290 or by e-mail at patrick.hovis@nist.gov. - b.
+The contact person for this office is Kum Ham and she may be reached at (301) 975-4203 or by e-mail at kum.ham@nist.gov. - b.
 Office of Weights and Measures.
-The primary objective is to provide funding for the broad areas of documentary standards and legal metrology.
+The primary objective is to provide funding for research in the broad areas of documentary standards and legal metrology.
 Specific objectives of interest in this area include: evaluation of the impact of legal metrology on commerce, support for specific standards related activities, and the development of a national weights and measures training program.
 Support for legal metrology may include awards to the states for: purchase of specialized equipment required to conduct inspections and tests; purchase of specialized metrology laboratory equipment; purchase of software/hardware needed to collect data of inspection records/results; and conducting training schools for weights and measures field inspectors.
-Financial support may be provided for conferences, workshops, or other technical research meetings that are relevant to the mission and programs of the office.
-The contact person for this office is Douglas Olson and he may be reached at (301) 975-2956 or by e-mail at douglas.olson@nist.gov.
+Financial support may be provided for students to attend education and outreach programs, conferences, workshops, or other technical research meetings that are relevant to the mission and programs of the office.
+Financial support may also be provided to organizations sponsoring conferences, workshops, education and outreach programs, or other technical events that are relevant to the mission of the PML.
+However, NIST cannot be an official sponsor or co-sponsor for any event funded through this program.
+The contact person for this office is Douglas Olson and he may be reached at (301) 975-2956 or by e-mail at douglas.olson@nist.gov. - c.
+Radiation Physics Division.
+The primary objective is to collaborate with or conduct research consistent with the division's programs in the areas of ionizing radiation (x- and gamma-ray) measurements and dosimetry, neutron physics, and radioactivity measurements supporting the protection of workers and the general public, therapy and diagnosis, nuclear medicine and medical imaging, radiography, industrial processing, nuclear and alternative energies, national defense and security, space science, and environmental protection.
+The contact person for this division is Michael Mitch and he may be reached at (301) 975-5491 or by e-mail at michael.mitch@nist.gov.